 The atom interferometer team is interested in interferometry with Matter-wave.
 In particular, we have been developing atom interferometers with separated arms.
 These interferometers allow to set up controled perturbations on a single path.

 The high sensitivity of quantum interference patterns to these external perturbations can be exploited to measure weak external forces or internal atomic properties with high sensitivity.
 In particular, our experiments are designed to test the electromagnetic interactions, such as Atom polarisability, Atom-atom interactions, Atom-surface interaction, Atom neutrality.
 These measurements might have applications in fundamental physics and atom metrology.
 We also study curiosity of quantum mechanics : Topological phase shift, decoherence and dephasing.

 Our previous studies on atom interferometry based on a lithium beam can be found here.

 The new apparatus is based on an atomic fountain interferometer.
-A sample of ultra-cold atoms (BEC) is prepared on an atom chip.
+A sample of ultra-cold atoms (BEC) is prepared on an optical trap.
 The atoms are launched vertically with an initial velocity (≈ 2 m/s) using an optical lattice which transfers momenta of optical photons to the atoms.
-A sequence of three laser pulses acts as beamsplitters and mirrors for the atoms, splitting the atom wave-function into a coherent superposition between two trajectories, and then recombining them in order to interfere.
+A sequence of laser pulses acts as beamsplitters and mirrors for the atoms, splitting the atom wave-function into a coherent superposition between two trajectories, and then recombining them in order to interfere.
 In our setup, we plan a large momentum transfer from an optical lattice to atoms leading to a large separation between the two paths of the interferometer.
 At the output of the interferometers the atom population oscillates according to the accumulated phase shift.
 The atom population is measured with the induced fluorescence emitted by the atoms in both outputs of the interferometer.